News:

 Anne Robertz, Director, Greentripper

 Founded by leaders from the tourism and sustainability sectors, who share a passion for travel and the benefits it brings, TerraVerde is a sustainability consultancy, dedicated to the travel, tourism, and hospitality sectors.
-They support their B2B tourism partners in formulating their sustainability strategies, adhering to global frameworks such as GSTC* and SBTI**.
+They support tourism partners in formulating their sustainability strategies, adhering to global frameworks such as GSTC* and SBTI**.
 Comprehensive carbon measurement for company operations, products and events is a further speciality service.

 *Global Sustainable Tourism Council